haewooklee/sales-forecast/README.md

 ## Overview

-This sample [dataset](https://github.com/haewooklee/sales-forecast/tree/main/data) has two tables, Sales data and Return data; these are from the course of Fast Five Campus.
-The dataset contains sales data with order date, ship date, shipping area, product, quantity, and amount, etc., and return data with orderids.
-The goal is finding any improvement points and creating the model to forecast the next 1 year sales volume.
+This sample [dataset](https://github.com/haewooklee/sales-forecast/tree/main/data) includes two tables, Sales Data and Return Data, provided as part of the Fast Five Campus course.
+The Sales Data table contains details such as order date, ship date, shipping area, product, quantity, and amount, among other attributes.
+The Return Data table includes order IDs.

+The objective is to:

+1. Identify areas for improvement within the dataset, processes, or sales performance.
+2. Develop a model to forecast the sales volume for the next year (1-year sales prediction).
+This involves analyzing the data for patterns, trends, and insights that could inform actionable strategies and enhance forecasting accuracy.

 Here are the different notebooks:
 * [Data Exploration](https://github.com/haewooklee/sales-forecast/blob/main/notebook/1-1Sales%20Project%20Explore.ipynb): Data cleaning and EDA.